chameleon-ai/webm-for-4chan/README.md

 - The file 'temp.ass' is generated if burning in soft subs.
 I tried using the subs directly from the video, but this didn't work well when making clips, so I had to resort to exporting to a separate file.
 - Subtitle burn-in is mostly tested with ASS subs.
 If external subs are in a format that ffmpeg doesn't recognize, you'll have to convert them manually.
 - Audio will always be re-encoded even if the source is opus.
 Trust me, I tried to make ffmpeg's copy option work, but it didn't work well when making clips.
+- You may notice that rendering is significantly slower when burning in subtitles.
+I tried many different settings and ffmpeg is very fragile, this is the only method I could figure out that works consistently.

 ## Testers Wanted!
 I tested this as well as I can, but I don't know how well it works for others.
 Some anons have tested pre-release versions of this script but any extra feedback is welcome.